polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

   - q: "Can I edit other languages than Hyperlambda?"
     a: "Yes, you can edit TypeScript, Ruby, HTML, C# and other file types, although for those languages a dedicated IDE will typically serve you better.
 Hyper IDE's strength is Hyperlambda."
   - q: "Does Hyper IDE have Git support?"
     a: "Yes.
-Every top level folder inside /modules/ and /etc/ can be its own Git repository, and each has a Git action opening a panel where you can see status, commit, push, pull, fetch, and manage branches.
+Every top level folder inside /modules/ and /etc/ can be its own Git repository, and each has a Git action opening a panel where you can see status, expand any changed file to read its diff, discard changes per file or for the whole repository, commit, push, pull, fetch, and manage branches.
 Folders that aren't repositories yet can be initialized or cloned into.
 Commits are attributed to your profile's name and email, and GitHub authentication uses a personal access token from your configuration."
   - q: "Can I build full stack apps with Hyper IDE?"
     a: "Yes.
 Your cloudlet serves static files from /etc/www/, and the AI bar generates HTML, CSS and JavaScript too - so you can generate a frontend in plain English, wired to the CRUD API the Endpoint Generator created for your database, and host it straight from your cloudlet."
   - q: "How do I move a module to another server?"